 The Amex new checking account offers Zero Liability Fraud Protection and Purchase Protection, in case your debit card gets lost, stolen, or is used without your consent.

-The American Express checking account and debit card are online only, meaning there are no no brick-and-mortar locations.
-So you won’t have the option to speak to someone in person about any questions or issues you may run into about your account.
+The American Express checking account is a digital checking account, meaning there are no no brick-and-mortar locations.
+So you won’t have the option to speak to someone in person about any questions or issues that may arise.

 Only existing American Express consumer card members can open a checking account.
-So you’d first need to apply for a credit card account with Amex, and then wait at least three months to be eligible for the checking account.
+So if you are not a credit card holder you’d first need to apply for a credit card account with Amex, and then wait at least three months to be eligible for the checking account.

 Debit card purchases made with out of country currency are subject to fees.